-Members of staff are responsible for informing the Young Adult Residential Support Manager (YARSM) and/or SES Principal (or SES Deputy Principal) of any significant changes in their health, as soon as possible after diagnosis.
+Members of staff are responsible for informing the Registered Service Manager (RSM) of any significant changes in their health, as soon as possible after diagnosis.
 'Significant' is understood to mean having, or potentially having an affect on the work undertaken by the member of staff for SES.

 Regular Health Screening plays a vital role in preventing ill health and in promoting health and well being, and is thus clearly in the best interests of individual staff members to make arrangements for this with their GP Surgery.
+Staff have access to health screening through the SES Vitality Health Insurance.